 For Philippe Wozniak’s version of Prometheus 2015, I developed a series of short videos from the landscape, and urban settings.
 I am onstage with the orchestra using VJ software Resolume Arena with an AKAI controller to coordinate moving photographs, layered imagery and moving light to correspond with the music.
 The colors shift in speed, intensity and transparency to the movements: Will of the Spirit, Humanity, Dreams, Damnation, and Freeing of Prometheus.

-Live Video Composition
+Felicia Glidden Live Video Composition

-Philippe Wozniak
+Philippe Wozniak Composer

 Symphonisches Jugendblasorchester Friedrichshafen

-Alain Wozniak
+Alain Wozniak Musical Director

-Daniel Dominguez Teruel
+Daniel Dominguez Teruel Sound Design

-Winfried Schlerde
+Winfried Schlerde Poem

-Viola Sauter
+Viola Sauter Reader

-Julius Rreger
+Improvisation Julius Rreger Bassoon Nicolas Wozniak

 Oboe